Glossary

 Trend tracking versus precision

 Precision asks whether one single value is exact.
 Trend tracking asks whether a direction is stable over time.
 For most users, trend tracking is the better decision input.
-Weekly movement on BIA, scale, or circumference values often reflects water, glycogen, and meal timing noise, not only tissue change.
+Weekly movement on a BIA scale, body weight, or circumference values often reflects water, glycogen, meal timing noise, and tissue change all at once.

 Interpreting method disagreement